 'We are capable of distinguishing from right from wrong, because of our active conscience'.

 'Creation is the universal function of humanity that binds us in the mystery that is life and death, yet the circumference of that mystery remains unattainable'.

-'Verily, how often do the days and night differ, when there is only the darkness of despair, and no gleam of light of hope?
-Does the essence of the difference ever remains the indifference in alterity?'
+'How often do the days and night differ, when there is only the darkness of despair and no gleam of light of hope?
+Does the essence of the difference ever remain the indifference in alterity?'